Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

-For detailed spectroscopic information on the as-yet-purported state of electronic metastability, we now extend from a one-dimensional experiment scanning only the peak of differential THz signal to a full two-dimensional measurement.
-At each pump delay (\textit{t$_p$}), it is the entire time-domain waveform of the THz pulse being recorded rather than one single point at its peak amplitude.
-The variable relevant to the new dimension is known as the probe-gate delay (\textit{t$_g$}), with respect to which the Fourier transform gives complex transmission spectra of the sample and reports on the time-dependent free-carrier characteristics (see supplementary for more details).
-As shown in Fig. \ref{fig3}(a), when crossing the pump delay (\textit{t$_p$}) of 3 ps, the differential THz waveform $\Delta$E(\textit{t$_g$},\textit{t$_p$}) manifests a complete $\pi$-phase shift, corresponding to the isosbestic point previously identified by the one-dimensional peak scan in Fig. \ref{fig2}(a).
-The associated free-carrier characteristics can be well resolved by extracting the real part of the complex THz photoconductivity, i.e., $\Delta\sigma_1$($\omega$) (Fig. \ref{fig3}b.
-The dynamics of $\Delta\sigma_1$ shows a transition from photoinduced absorption ($\Delta\sigma_1$ $>$ 0) to bleaching effect ($\Delta\sigma_1$ $<$ 0) over the entire available spectral range (0.2-2.5 THz) and exhibits a gradual relaxation to a constant negative value at each given excitation fluence.
+For detailed spectroscopic information on the as-yet-purported state of electronic metastability, we now extend to a two-dimensional measurement by recording the full waveform of THz pulse, rather than just the peak amplitude, at each pump-probe delay \textit{t$_p$}.
+The variable relevant to the new dimension is known as the probe-gate delay (\textit{t$_g$}), with respect to which the Fourier transform gives complex transmission spectra, equivalently spectroscopic conductivity.
+In turn, it enables a more complete report on evolution of the free-carrier characteristics.
+As shown in Fig. \ref{fig3}(a-b), at a pump delay (\textit{t$_p$}) of 3 ps, the differential signals reaffirm the above isosbestic point with a complete $\pi$-phase shift in THz waveform $\Delta$E(\textit{t$_g$},\textit{t$_p$}) and a sign change in real-part conductivity $\sigma_1(\omega)$ over a spectral range of 0.2-2.5 THz.
+The data shows again the same transition between states dominated by photo-induced absorption ($\Delta\sigma_1$ $>$ 0) and by bleaching effect ($\Delta\sigma_1$ $<$ 0), as well as its saturation to a long-lived finite offset.